Updated

 In the above example, it is irrelevant that Josh was not caught trying to enter someone’s home.
 Merely possessing picklocks under suspicious circumstances is sufficient for a prosecutor to bring charges for possession of burglary tools (NRS 205.080).

-2. Is “breaking and entering” an element of burglary in Nevada?
+2. Is “breaking and entering” required?

 - entered through an open door or window,